jdb130496/rdrand/README.txt

 Please note, as with any security solution, it is possible to subvert this.
 Please understand the full              context before deploying.
 I am not liable for misuse or clever hackers.

+Certain changes made in C code to make it compatible with mingw64 gcc tool-chain for seamless installation on windows.
+Tested on Windows 11 using msys2 shell.